aws-samples/aws-get-started-workshop/CONTRIBUTING.md

 ```
 Alternatively, you can use built-in Hugo shotcode [`figure`](https://gohugo.io/content-management/shortcodes/#figure) when you need more control over how the image is displayed.

+#### Testing Inclusion of Static Images

+Note that both of the styles of including static images will not enable you test the image simply by previewing the markdown document.
+You'll need to run Hugo locally to see how the image will be displayed.

 ### Working with draw.io Files

 See the `drawings/` directory for the draw.io source files used for pictures and diagrams.